 Life takes on quite a different quality, as an experience arises of self as something independent of everything else.
 The child may suddenly feel very insecure; their relationship with nature, eternity, others, and themselves must be reestablished.
 As a new inner life develops, they gradually begin to realize their individuality.
 Parents may notice their children becoming more critical and beginning to question everything.
 Feelings of loneliness, discomfort, and apprehension are common.

-We find the reflection of the children’s inner experiences in the stories of the Old Testament.
+We find the reflection of the children’s inner experiences in the stories of the Hebrew Scriptures.
 Adam and Eve had to leave the Garden of Eden, and third-grade students have a strong realization that they must one day leave the family home and make their way in the world.

 As children explore the stories of firm authority and rebellion, of breaking from the community and finding one’s way back, they find ways to move through the developmental challenges of nine and into a new harmony with themselves and their environment.
 They have left behind the “paradise” of early childhood, and now they can choose to do what is moral or not, thereby attaining virtue and progress as human beings.
 While closely paralleling the child’s own experiences, these stories also introduce history.